ablazleon/postgres-modelling/README.md

 ## 1. Discuss the purpose of this database in the context of the startup, Sparkify, and their analytical goals.

+Service logs are proposed to be stored in a db, so to access them easily.

 ## 2. State and justify your database schema design and ETL pipeline.

 ## 3. [Optional] Provide example queries and results for song play analysis.